 If you lost your job for another reason and file for unemployment anyway, your previous employer can challenge your claim, and you might be denied for benefits.

 You also must have earned a minimum amount of wages as an employee to qualify for regular unemployment.
-However, the recently passed federal CARES Act expanded eligibility to gig workers, independent contractors and self-employed people.
-This part of the program is called Pandemic Unemployment Assistance or PUA, but the basics are the same as regular unemployment insurance.
+However, the federal CARES Act passed in March expanded eligibility to gig workers, independent contractors and self-employed people.
+This part of the program is called Pandemic Unemployment Assistance, or PUA, but the basics are the same as regular unemployment insurance.

-So if you were a ride-share driver but now can't find work because everyone is staying at home, you can file a claim.
-However, because this is a brand new expansion of unemployment eligibility, many states have struggled to implement it, so be ready for delays.
+So if you were a ride-share driver but now can’t find work because everyone is staying at home, you can file a claim.
+However, because this is a brand-new expansion of unemployment eligibility, many states originally struggled to implement it.
+The situation has improved in recent months, but you should still be prepared for delays.

 2. Find info from your previous job or independent gigs